GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computational process is indeed much like a sorcerer's idea of a spirit.
-It cannot be seen or touched.
-It is not composed of matter at all.
-However, it is very real.
-It can perform intellectual work.
-It can answer questions.
-It can affect the world by disbursing money at a bank or by controlling a robot arm in a factory.
+> ### C++ certainly has its good points.
+But by and large I think it's a bad language.
+It does a lot of things half well and it’s just a garbage heap of ideas that are mutually exclusive.
+It’s way too big, way too complex.
+And it’s obviously built by a committee.
 >
-> ~ *Hal Abelson*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts